 Knowing how fast Maker can win, and how to win fast, is important, as this often helps us when looking at other positional games.
 Indeed, there are numerous examples where a player's winning strategy may call for building a certain structure \emph{quickly} before proceeding to another task.
 Also, one of very few tools that proved to be useful when tackling the so-called strong positional games are the fast Maker's winning strategies, see~\cite{CM,FH1,FH2}.

 Our goal in this paper is to combine the two presented concepts -- the biased games and the fast winning, looking into the possibilities for Maker to \emph{win fast in biased games}.
-In other words, given a game $\cG$ and a bias $b$ such that Maker can win $(1:b)$ biased game, we want to know in how many moves he can win the game.
-One obvious lower bound for the duration of the game is the size of the smallest winning set, and that is $n-1$ for Connectivity, $\frac n2$ for Perfect Matching, and $n$ for Hamilton Cycle.
+In other words, given a game $\cG$ and a bias $b$ such that Maker can win the $(1:b)$ biased game, we want to know in how many moves he can win the game.
+One obvious lower bound for the duration of the game is the size of the smallest winning set, and that is $n-1$ for the Connectivity game, $\frac n2$ for the Perfect Matching game, and $n$ for the Hamilton Cycle game.

-It is not hard to see that in Connectivity game Maker does not ever need to close a cycle, and therefore, even in the biased game, whenever he can win he can do so in exactly $n-1$ moves.
-As for Perfect Matching game, the following theorem gives fast Maker's win for most of the range of biases for which Maker can win, up to the (order of the) threshold for Maker's win in the game.
+It is not hard to see that in the Connectivity game Maker does not ever need to close a cycle, and therefore, even in the biased game, whenever she can win she can do so in exactly $n-1$ moves.
+As for the Perfect Matching game, the following theorem gives fast Maker's win for most of the range of biases for which Maker can win, up to the (order of the) threshold for Maker's win in the game.

-\begin{theorem} There exist $\delta>0$ and $C>0$ such that for every $b\leq \frac{\delta n}{100\ln n}$, Maker can win the $(1:b)$ Perfect Matching game played on $E(K_n)$ within $\frac n2+Cb\ln b$ moves, for large enough $n$. \end{theorem}
+\begin{theorem} There exist $\alpha>0$ and $C>0$ such that for every $2\leq b\leq \frac{\alpha n}{\ln n}$, Maker can win the $(1:b)$ Perfect Matching game played on $E(K_n)$ within $\frac n2+Cb\ln b$ moves, for large enough $n$. \end{theorem}

-Moving on to Hamilton Cycle game, we can prove the following two results for fast Maker's win.
+Moving on to the Hamilton Cycle game, we can prove the following two results for fast Maker's win.
 The first one is more powerful, but it applies only for small values of bias, while the second one covers a wider range of bias.